Bill Murray improvised a concert in New York to promote his new project and surprised his fans

 Days before the presentation, the actor of Ghostbusters appeared in KTLA 5 with cellist Jan Vogler.
 There, the duo discussed their musical talents while promoting New Worlds: The Cradle of Civilization.
 I saw him singing the jungle book and I saw him reciting poetry at a poetry gala and I thought ‘wow, he can sing!
 He can recite poetry.
 I can play the cello“said the musician.

-In that sense, he added: “We involved Mira and Vanessa and put together music, songs, literature and poetry, and then we started touring.”
-Murray, for his part, explained that he joined the project after experiencing what it was like to work alongside the band, humorously revealing: “I like to sing in the shower”.
+In that sense, he added: “We involved Mira and Vanessa and put together the music, the songs, the literature and the poetry, and then we started touring.”
+Murray, for his part, explained that he joined the project after experiencing what it was like to work with the band, humorously revealing: “I like to sing in the shower”.